Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 This blog has outlined different strategies for dealing with different types of complainers.

-So, whether you are the complainer or the one being complained about, read on and get ready to put your complaining skills to good use!
+So, whether you are the complainer or the one being complained about, read on and prepare to put your complaining skills to good use!

 FAQs | Chronic Complaining Co-Worker